 If you were picking one episode of The Twilight Zone to show someone who had never seen the show before, which one would it be?

 You could opt for the iconic “Time Enough at Last,” with its devastating O. Henry-type ending.
 Or the wrenching “Eye of the Beholder” — its looking-glass world, full of unforgettable meditations on the true nature of beauty and ugliness, never fails to leave a mark on any viewer.

 Me?
-I’d probably pick the episode that first aired on this day in 1960: “The After Hours.”
+I’d probably pick the episode that first aired on June 10, 1960: “The After Hours.”

 Not that it’s necessarily better than the two named above — or, perhaps, a dozen others.
 But “The After Hours” is, for me, the Zone in miniature.
 We’re set in a seemingly normal world, with a woman on a normal task: shopping for a gift.

 But then this world begins to appear odd.
 People say and do strange things.
 A sense of fear and dread creeps in, bit by bit, as we try to unravel the mystery with the unsettled Marsha (played beautifully by Anne Francis, in the first of her two Zone roles).

 Is this all in her imagination?
 Or is someone playing a trick on her?
 Is this a normal woman being harassed by mannequins come to life, and if so, why?
 Thanks to Serling, and an incredibly talented cast and crew, we’re kept guessing right up to the end.

 And then — and this aspect of the story may be what puts it over the top for me — it’s not a sad or horrifying ending.
 Yes, Marsha’s turn among the “outsiders” has come to end (for now).
 But she’s not being punished or destroyed.
 She’s not the victim of unseen forces or an uncaring universe.
 She’ll enjoy another opportunity to live among “real people” again in the future.